Immortal (For Today album)

-Immortal is the fourth studio album by Christian metalcore band For Today, released on May 29, 2012 through Razor & Tie Records.
+Immortal is the fourth studio album by American Christian metalcore band For Today, released on May 29, 2012 through Razor & Tie Records.

 The album debuted at No. 15 on the Billboard 200, with 14,700 copies sold in the first week, as well as No. 1 on both the Hard Rock Albums and the Top Christian Albums charts.
 It makes this the best sales and chart performance for the band.